Reverse Polish Notation (RPN)

 A form of calculation

-Reverse polish notation, or RPN, is one of three common calculation notations.
+Reverse polish notation, or RPN, is one of the three commonly used calculation notations.
 The other two are polish notation and infix notation.
-The latter, infix notation, is the one most commonly used across the world and will be the most familiar to readers.
-Infix notation is the standard taught in schools where the operator is placed “in” the formula.
-For example, to calculate 10 plus 5, infix notation is written as 10 + 5.
+The latter, infix notation, is the one most commonly used across the world and is probably the form of notation that is most familiar to readers.
+Infix notation is the standard taught in schools, with the operator placed “in” the formula.
+For example, to show the calculation 10 plus 5, infix notation is written as 10 + 5.

-Both polish notations, on the other hand, place the operator on either side of the numbers.
+In contrast, the polish and reverse polish notations place the operator on either side of the numbers.
 Polish notation would note the above calculation as + 10 5.
-Reverse polish notation is the opposite, where the operator comes after the numbers.
-10 plus 5 is noted as 10 5 + in RPN.
+Reverse polish notation is simply the opposite of that, with the operator appearing after the numbers.
+The infix notation formula of 10 + 5 is noted as 10 5 + in RPN.

-At first glance, RPN seems complicated but it is a rather intuitive notation.
+At first glance, reverse polish notation may seem rather complicated or confusing, but it is actually a rather intuitive notation.
 When performing RPN calculations, the user follows the logical flow of the calculation.
 In contrast, infix notation requires the user to input a formula or calculation from left to right, regardless of whether the calculation is performed in that order.

 The formula to find the future value is: